How Bitcoin Works

-You can instantly purchase Bitcoin online with debit or credit card using payment services such as Simplex or MoonPay.
-Unlike the majority of crypto exchanges and other online services, they have implemented a simplified KYC process for their customers.
+You can instantly buy Bitcoin online with debit or credit card using payment services such as Simplex or MoonPay.
+Unlike the majority of crypto exchanges and other online services, they have implemented a simplified KYC process for their customers and offer quick Bitcoin delivery.
 As a result, you can receive your Bitcoin in minutes after initiating a purchase.
 However, both Simplex and MoonPay sell Bitcoin not directly but through their trusted partners.
-We explain our users how Bitcoin works in simple terms and partner with MoonPay to help our clients to purchase Bitcoin online with a debit or credit card instantly.
+We partner with MoonPay to help our clients to buy Bitcoin with credit or debit card instantly online.

 How to Securely Store Bitcoin

 Currently, Bitcoin investors usually store their Bitcoin holdings in cold or hot wallets.
 Cold wallets are usually hardware flash drives such as Ledger or Trezor wallets, which are not accessible from the Internet.
 Hot wallets, such as Electrum, are software wallets that are connected to Internet.
 Those investors who use the “Buy and Hold” passive investment approach need to have a secure Bitcoin wallet to ensure the security of their Bitcoin holdings.
 However, while holding Bitcoin in a crypto wallet provides certain level of security, it does not help investors to generate a passive income on their Bitcoin holdings.